declanoller/declanoller.github.io/_posts/2019-08-30-solving-numberphiles-cat-and-mouse-puzzle-using-the-ddpg-and-a2c-reinforcement-learning-algorithms.md

 ![](/assets/images/OU_noise_ex-1.png)

 You can see that the OU noise walkers get to a given distance from zero much more quickly.
-The DDPG paper said they used OU noise, but I've[seen a few places mention](https://spinningup.openai.com/en/latest/algorithms/ddpg.html#exploration-vs-exploitation)that it might actually not be more effective than plain ol' Gaussian noise.
+The DDPG paper said they used OU noise, but I've [seen a few places mention](https://spinningup.openai.com/en/latest/algorithms/ddpg.html#exploration-vs-exploitation) that it might actually not be more effective than plain ol' Gaussian noise.
 That's kind of surprising to me.
 To check this out, I tried DDPG with both Gaussian noise, and OU noise (both with the same $\sigma$) for $v_{cat} = 3.2$.
 OU noise:

 ![](/assets/images/train_classclass-CatMouse_DDPG.CatMouse_DDPG_N_eps5000_noise_sigma0.500_max_ep_steps100_N_steps100_decay_noiseTrue_cat_speed_rel3.200.png)